audioscavenger/lbbz-lightbox-bootstrap-zoom/README.md

 ## :memo: Compatibility
 * WordPress 6.5.3
 * PHP 5.3
+* Bootstrap 5

 # :question: How To Use
-Nothing to do, just install the 3 snippets.
-It's automatic, as long as your pictures have a link to the original (or custom) file.
+Nothing to do or configure, just activate it!
+It's automatic, as long as:
+* your pictures have a link to the original (or custom) file
+* for galleries: link rel is the same for all images

 ![lbbz how to activate it](/assets/lbbz-image-insert-advice.avif "lbbz LightBox Bootstrap Zoom screenshot")

 ## Install
+### As a snippet:
 git clone https://github.com/audioscavenger/lbbz LightBox Bootstrap Zoom

+Then create a PHP, CSS and JS snippet with each of the files included.

+### As a WordPress plugin:
+Simply install as a normal WordPress plugin.

 # :clipboard: TODO List